FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_1_R_intro.md

 baby.names$Name
 ```

-Have many babies were called "jill"?
+Have many entires are there for the name "jill"?
 ```R
 sum(baby.names$Name == "jill")
 ```